hanhanhan-kim/vidtools/README.md

 vidtools --config ~/tmp/my_weird_config.yaml undistort
 ```

+The outputs of `vidtools`' commands do not overwrite existing files, without first asking for user confirmation.

 ### The `.yaml` file

 Each key in the `.yaml` configuration file refers to a `vidtools` command.
 The value of each of these keys is a dictionary that specifies the parameters for that `vidtools` command.
+Make sure you do not have any trailing spaces in the `.yaml` file.
 An example `config.yaml` file is provided in the repository.
 The keys for the `.yaml` file are documented below:

+#### `h264_to_mp4`

+- `root` (string): Path to the root directory; the directory that houses the target `.h264` videos.
+Is recursive.
+- `framerate` (integer): The framerate, in Hz, of the target `.h264` videos.
+Assumes that all the videos in the `root` directory and its recursive subdirectories have the same framerate.
+- `do_mono` (boolean): If true, will also convert the videos to monochrome, with OpenCV.
+If false, will convert the videos, without recolouring, with FFmpeg.
+The OpenCV-based conversion generates a higher quality output, but takes longer.

+This command returns converted `.mp4` videos, in the same directory as the input `.h264` videos.

 #### `undistort`